Weight Converter

 • Luggage: airline allowances are often quoted in kilograms; US carriers may use pounds.

-• Recipes and food labels: older British recipes quote ingredients in pounds and ounces; modern packaging uses grams.
+• Recipes and food labels: older British recipes quote ingredients in pounds and ounces; modern packaging uses grams, the metric side of the same trade rules covered above.

 • Gym equipment: weight plates are marked in both kg and lb depending on country of manufacture.